 Peter Alegi is Professor of History at Michigan State University.
 He is the author of Laduma!
 Soccer, Politics, and Society in South Africa (University of KwaZulu-Natal Press, 2004) and African Soccerscapes: How a Continent Changed the World’s Game (Ohio University Press, 2010).
 With Peter Limb, Alegi hosts the “Africa Past and Present” podcast.
 Follow him on Twitter @futbolprof.

 When he is not obsessing about Liverpool Football Club, Sean Jacobs is an assistant professor of international affairs at The New School in Manhattan, New York.
 He is completing a manuscript about postapartheid South African media culture in the age of globalization.
-He is a native of Cape Town.
+He is a native of Cape Town and founder the Africa Is A Country website (@Africasacountry).

 Mohlomi Maubane lives in Soweto, South Africa, and supports Orlando Pirates.
 He is an independent researcher and writer who works in TV and print media.